 UK-based Lotte Karlsen from Norway @ Mothership NYC, September 2018

-It is precisely these commitments which have brought the Mothership and Alexandra Arts together.
-Both are driven by a collectivism and community spirit and a recognition of the need to support artists at all levels of their development.
-They also converge on their dedication to the representation of women in the arts.
+It is precisely these commitments which have brought Karlsen together with the Mothership’s all-female crew.
+Both enterprises are driven by a collectivism and community spirit and a recognition of the need to support artists at all levels of their development.
+They also converge in their dedication to the representation of women in the arts.
 There is a shared guiding principle in Lotte’s work which is insurrectional and combative in its insistence on justice, equality and progressive visions of the future.
 Pankhurst in the Park is quicker to use the word ‘takeover’ than ‘exhibition.’

 This dimension of Karlsen and her work as an artist and a director is rooted in deeply personal and painful transformative life experience.
 To gain a sense of meaning and purpose and to truly look at oneself is also to cast one’s gaze outward to others.
 It was in opening herself up to working within the community in which she lives that she found the strength to heal, and it was on this principle that Alexandra Arts was founded.
 It is an ethos of ‘social sculpture’ - community engagement through creative practice as creative practice.